 interests of India's local markets (a major issue of

-concern was raised when amendments were proposed to the laws
+concern that was raised when amendments were proposed to the laws

-affecting multi-brand ownership), however it may have a
+affecting multi-brand ownership), however may have a considerable

-considerable impact on some potential investors.
-While some
+impact on some potential investors.
+While some international

-international retailers already source many products from India,
+retailers already source many products from India, others are

-others are likely to have issues sourcing products that meet their
+likely to have issues sourcing products that meet their quality

 The proposed changes to the FDI laws relating to single brand